-REPURCHASES OF SHARES BY THE FUND The Fund is an interval fund and, as such, has adopted a fundamental policy that it will make quarterly repurchase offers (typically in or around the last month of the calendar quarter, beginning September 2024) pursuant to Rule 23c-3 of the 1940 Act.
+REPURCHASES OF SHARES BY THE FUND The Fund is an interval fund and, as such, has adopted a fundamental policy that it will make quarterly repurchase offers (typically in or around the last month of the calendar quarter, beginning within six months after the date that the Minimum Offering Requirement has been met) pursuant to Rule 23c-3 of the 1940 Act.
 Each quarterly repurchase offer will be for no less than 5% of the Shares outstanding at NAV, unless such offer is suspended or postponed in accordance with regulatory requirements, or otherwise by the Board (including a majority of Independent Trustees in accordance with Rule 23c-3 of the 1940 Act), as described herein.
 Repurchase offers in excess of 5% are made solely at the discretion of the Board and investors should not rely on any expectation of repurchase offers in excess of 5%.
 There is no guarantee that shareholders will be able to sell all of the Shares they desire in a quarterly repurchase offer.
 Limited liquidity will be provided to shareholders only through the Fund's quarterly repurchases.
 The Fund maintains liquid securities, cash or access to a bank line of credit in amounts sufficient to meet quarterly repurchase requirements.